 If your dog does take the food, you will have done a little bit towards teaching it that when he/she sees a horse something good happens.
 Ideally you got your canine prodigy to do a little something for the food, such as Sit.

 Training on Fullerton’s horse trails is a great way to experience several recreational activities in a single outing.
 I always like bird watching and the Fullerton trails do provide some good bird watching.
-I always think it’s kind of cool to see some interesting bit of nature while enjoying the companionship of my dog.
-This was one of my own German Shepherds Dogs.
+I think it’s kind of cool to see some interesting bit of nature while enjoying the companionship of my dog.
+The image to the left shows shows one of my German Shepherds Dogs.
 The horse trails in Fullerton make for an easy hike.
-This was a favorite place to take both my dogs and my friends.
+Fullerton was always a favorite place to take both my dogs and my friends.

 How you handle your dog can have a big influence on how your dog responds when working under stress.

 Having a trusting and grounded relationship really pays off when your dog needs to respond under stressful conditions.
 Your dog’s stress tolerance can be increased by how you handle the dog during practice sessions.
-It also helps if you have conditioned yourself to handle the dog in a consistent manner when you, yourself are under stress.
+It also helps if you have conditioned yourself to handle the dog in a consistent manner when you are also under stress.

-If you need help with your puppy or dog’s behavior please give our office a call today
+If you need help with your puppy or dog’s behavior and you are interested in working with Adaptive Dog Training™ in Fullerton please give me a call at …

 Our Training System gives you the essential tools and the practical knowledge you need to realize your dogs full potential.